Introduction

 - 1/8 tsp (0.375 g) cloves

-- Waffle Sundae: Top either a Banana Waffle, Sweet Potato Waffle, or Applesauce Waffle with Poor Man's Ice Cream or Banana Nice Cream.
+- Waffle Sundae: Top a Yogurt Waffle, Banana Waffle, Sweet Potato Waffle, or Applesauce Waffle with Poor Man's Ice Cream or Banana Nice Cream.

-- Chicken and Waffles: Top your Chaffle with a piece of Italian Breaded Chicken or Gluten Free Chicken Fingers
+- Chicken and Waffles: Top a Chaffle or Yogurt Waffle with a piece of Italian Breaded Chicken or Gluten Free Chicken Fingers

-- Avocado Toast Chaffles: Replace the bread in your Versatile Avocado Toast with a Chaffle.
+- Avocado Toast: Replace the bread in your Versatile Avocado Toast with either a Chaffle or Yogurt Waffle.

 - Ultra Keto: Heavily oil your waffle iron before making a Nut Butter Waffle, so it's easy to take out of the iron and scoop right into the garbage.